CuriousCod/MaiVisualizeSensors/README.md

 # MaiVisualizeSensors #
-Draws maimai (SDEY) sensors on the screen based on the config values
+Draws maimai (SDEY) sensors on screen according to the values in the config
 Used to debug sensor positions for MaiSense

-Config works with the MaiSense fork: https://github.com/CuriousCod/MaiSense
+Config works with this MaiSense fork: https://github.com/CuriousCod/MaiSense

 ## How To Use ##